Save the Girl Child

 - Educate people that there is no difference between a girl and a boy child.

+Finding various sources to spread this awareness, and respect for women and girls are the ways for this evil to go down.
+It is important for parents of a newborn to understand that every child is a blessing.
 We belong to the modern generation of humanity.
 We seek an environment where every human-being is considered free.
 We seek an environment where every unborn child is welcomed without any gender bias.

 Mahatma Gandhi gave the slogan of ‘do or die’ to his countrymen for the cause of their motherland.
 The unborn girl-child is also seeking similar spirit among the countrymen in support of her cause.